Cindy Arteaga

-Sindia Anahi Arteaga García (born 28 June 2001) is a professional footballer who plays as a Forward for Liga MX Femenil side León.
+Sindia Anahi Arteaga García (born 28 June 2001), known as Cindy Arteaga, is a professional footballer who plays as a Forward for Liga MX Femenil side León.
 Born and raised in the United States, she represents Mexico internationally.

 Career

 Arteaga started her career in 2023 with UNAM.
 Afterwards, she signed for León in 2025.

 International career

 Since 2025, Arteaga has been part of the Mexico U-23 team.